Banc of California

-Banc of California is a bank serving the state of California with over 30 branches in Southern California, extending from San Diego to Santa Barbara.
-The bank is headquartered in Santa Ana, California in Orange County, with over 600 employees and 36 offices.
+Banc of California is an American bank with 80 branches in California, as well as locations in Denver, Colorado, and Durham, North Carolina.
+The bank is headquartered in Los Angeles, California, with about 2,000 employees nationwide including in New York and Chicago.
+Banc of California offers a broad range of loan and deposit products and services, focusing on providing banking and treasury management services to small-, middle-market, and venture-backed businesses.

 History

-The Banc of California was founded in 1941 as the Rohr Employees Federal Credit Union, serving employees of the Rohr Aircraft plant in Chula Vista, California.
+Banc of California was founded in 1941 as the Rohr Employees Federal Credit Union, serving employees of the Rohr Aircraft plant in Chula Vista, California.
 The credit union was renamed the Pacific Trust Federal Credit Union in 1995, which itself was renamed the Pacific Trust Bank in 2000, becoming a mutually owned federal savings bank.

 The Pacific Trust Bank was made into a subsidiary of First PacTrust Bancorp Inc. in 2002.
 First PacTrust Bancorp, Inc. and Beach Business Bank completed their merger in 2012.
-The company's two banking subsidiaries, Pacific Trust Bank and The Private Bank of California, were merged to form the Banc of California in 2013.
+The company's two banking subsidiaries, Pacific Trust Bank and The Private Bank of California, were merged to form Banc of California in 2013.
 The bank also hired former Los Angeles mayor Antonio Villaraigosa as a strategic advisor.

 Banc of California bought 20 bank branches in Southern California from Popular, Inc., a Puerto Rico-based bank, for $5.4 million in 2014.
 The move doubled the number of branches the bank owned and brought its assets to $5 billion.

-Jared Wolff took over as President and CEO of Banc of California in March 2019, succeeding Doug Bowers.
+Jared Wolff took over as CEO of Banc of California in March 2019, succeeding Doug Bowers.
 Bowers had assumed the role in 2017, following founding CEO Steven Sugarman.

 Banc of California announced the acquisition of Pacific Mercantile Bank in March 2021 in a transaction valued at $235 million.

+Merger with PacWest Bancorp

+In July 2023, a few months after bank runs in regional banks caused a banking crisis, Banc of California agreed to rescue and acquire Pacific Western Bank in an all-stock deal valued at $1.1 billion, aimed at restoring confidence in the bank.
+As part of the deal, Warburg Pincus and Centerbridge Partners would invest $400 million in the combined company.
+Wolff was credited with orchestrating the deal, which closed in November 2023, having previously served in several executive roles at Pacific Western Bank from 2002 to 2014.

+In 2025, Wolff became President, Chairman and CEO of Banc of California, Inc.